 Explore the phenomenon of tyranny, dictatorship, and repression across history and culture to spread hope, peace, freedom, and awareness on human rights issues with the Regimes Museum.

 The Museum currently provides traveling exhibitions, talks, movie screenings, lecture series, and more that can be tailored to your specific educational needs.
 If you are interested in having the Regimes Museum come to your school, university, or public event, please contact us at the email below or visit our Education page for more information and further consultation.
-Our current administrative offices are located in Newport Beach until we find a permanent home so that the collection can be made accessible to the public.
+Our current administrative offices are located in Newport Beach until we find a permanent home so that the collection can be accessed more easily by the public.
 Until we find a suitable location, this web site and our social media pages will serve as the center for Regimes Museum news, events, and updates.

 Please direct inquiries to firstname.lastname@example.org.